 In the past week few weeks, I had long lunch with a friend, went on a walk with another friend, visited my family in Utah, and played golf with Tommy.
 And on a few occassions, I took Maizey on two walks a day.
 And I’m SO GRATEFUL for time with all of them.

 How do you cope when you feel overwhelmed?

 I’d love to learn from you since we all have periods of feeling like this, whether it’s from work, family, health or some other challenge.
 I’ve been overwhelmed at different times in life from other factors and the one thing that I find consistently helps is connecting with those who love and support me.
 And yoga.
 Yoga is always good for me. 🙂

 You may also like:

-    - My healthy habits mini e-course (FREE and coming soon!)
+- Healthy habits mini e-course (free)

 - My approach to alcohol

 - What a dietitian said about what I eat in a day